-- 5.5.1 The Finance Director will advise the Board concerning the Trusts ability to pay dividend on, and repay Public Dividend Capital (PDC) and any proposed new borrowing, within the limits set by the Department of Health and Social Care.
-The Finance Director is also responsible for reporting periodically to the Board concerning the PDC debt and all loans and overdrafts. - 5.5.2 The Trust Board shall agree the list of employees authorised to make short term borrowings on behalf of the Trust.
-This shall include the Chief Executive and the Finance Director. - 5.5.3 The Finance Director must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 5.5.4 All short term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position, represent good value for money and comply with the latest guidance from the Department of Health and Social Care.
-Any short term borrowing required must be authorised by the Finance Director.
+5.5.1 The Director of Finance will advise the Trust Board concerning the Trust's ability to pay dividend on, and repay Public Dividend Capital (PDC) and any proposed new borrowing, within the limits set by the Department of Health and Social Care.
+The Director of Finance is also responsible for reporting periodically to the Trust Board concerning the PDC debt and all loans and overdrafts.

-6 Income, Fees and Charges and Security of Cash, Cheques and Other Negotiable Instruments
+- 5.5.2 The Trust Board shall agree the list of employees authorised to make short term borrowings on behalf of the Trust.
+This shall include the Chief Executive and the Director of Finance. - 5.5.3 The Director of Finance must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 5.5.4 All short term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position, represent good value for money and comply with the latest guidance from the Department of Health and Social Care.
+Any short term borrowing required must be authorised by the Director of Finance. - Income, Fees and Charges and Security of Cash, Cheques and Other Negotiable Instruments